yanglab-computationalgenomics/TRC.SV.strand.bias/README.md

 ### 02-coding-gene-replication-direction.R
 Annotating the replication orientation of cell lines for all coding genes.
 ### 03-add-coding-gene-replication-orientation-to-bkpt.R
-Annotatiing the replication orientation of the coding gene where the breakpoint is locates.
+Annotating the replication orientation of the coding gene where the breakpoint is locates.

 ## *AnnodateBreakpoints*
 ### add-signature-category-to-bkpt.R